Our rating(3.6/5)

 Customer service, reviews and our experience

 We tried to get a quote through Tyl’s contact form using genuine details, which apparently should yield a response within an hour.
 We submitted a phone number with a voicemail to encourage contact by email, but never heard from Tyl afterwards via email.
-It seems that Tyl really does require a phone call before you can get any information, which could be a turn-off for merchants who want to avoid giving personal information.
+It seems a phone call really is required before getting any information, which could be a turn-off for merchants who want to avoid giving personal information.